MehmetDenizKaya/Earth-Prefab-for-Unity/README.md

 # Main-Menu-Earth-
-This repository includes the ui and earth objects for user to go between tasks and important aspects of the game.

------Includes-----

-Earth prefab, animations
-Pop Up prefab
-UI for user to select a task

-------Current Problem in Unity------

-All the pop up prefabs spawns as user starts the game.

-Camera sometimes doesn't work when user clicks on one of the active task pop up prefabs.

-UI doesn't set up properly for user to see and interact with.
-(It will be changed)

-This product is not final.
-It only includes the structure of the main aspects of the main menu and start of the game.
+This prefab includes Earth prefab with its own spinning animation for Unity.
+User can spin and interact with Earth itself.
+There are several pop up prefabs that user can interact with.
+By clicking on them camera move towards pop up objects and UI shows up for user to select any task that is desired.